 Landing at JFK will give you multiple transfer options from the airport to Manhattan.
 Having many options, however, can also be overwhelming, which is why I have created an overview of all your options, followed by detailed descriptions.

 * The sixth option to Manhattan from JFK would be a helicopter!

-At a cost of as little as $20 per person (if you are traveling with 3-5 people) you can also book a private JFK Airport transfer.
+Starting at $30 per person, you can also book a private JFK airport transfer to Manhattan.
 These private transfer services are available 24/7 making them a very convenient option.
-Once you arrive at JFK Airport all you have to do is call the number given on your booking confirmation (which you will receive immediately) and your car will arrive promptly.
-This is the family-friendliest transfer from JFK to Manhattan.
+Once you arrive at JFK Airport, call the number provided on your booking confirmation and your car will arrive promptly.
+This is the family-friendliest and also fastest transfer from JFK to Manhattan.

-The New York City Airporter Shuttle Bus leaves every half an hour between 11am and 7pm.
-The shuttle bus is a great way to save money due to the competitive price point per person, and is an easy and non complicated way to organize a New York airport transfer.
-This transfer is particularly useful if you wish to travel from JFK to Times Square, JFK to Port Authority Bus Terminal or the Grand Central Terminal.
+The second option you have is the New York City Airporter Shuttle Bus.
+It leaves every half an hour between 11 am and 7 pm.
+The shuttle bus is a great way to save money due to the competitive price point per person and is an easy and non-complicated way to organize a New York airport transfer.
+This transfer is particularly useful if you wish to travel from JFK to Times Square, JFK to Port Authority Bus Terminal or JFK to Grand Central Terminal.

 You can pre-book your tickets, so you won’t have to search for NYC Airporter sales agents or counters at JFK Airport.
 With a mobile ticket ready, you can head straight to the bus, departing from Terminals 1, 4 & 8.